sed-pro-inria/tools-training/1-vers/git.md

 ## Git, a distributed Version Control Manager

+Version control means keeping track of code evlolution by recoding the code's state after each meaningful change.
+This is useful:
+  - To cancel a non-working modification
+  - To perform regression tests / continuous integratino

+The database where the different states of the code are recorded can be:
+  - Local: the project has only one developer
+  - Centralised: it is available on a server but developers do not receive it when the get the project's sources (cvs, svn).
+  - Distributed: every developer that has the sources also has the full code history (git, mercurial, darcs).

 Version Control Manager:
   - Source code is frequently **committed** into Git database, and each **commit** can be retrieved, shared with team.